Motion picture content rating system: South Korea

 The Korea Media Rating Board (영상물등급위원회) in Busan administers South Korea's film classification system.
-There are five ratings, an "All" category for films that are suitable for all ages, three age-restrictive categories: 12, 15 and 19.
-A "restrictive" rating also exists which limits exhibition to specially licensed venues.
-Children below the ages of 12 and 15 are admitted to 12 and 15-rated films respectively, if accompanied by an adult.
+There are five ratings: an "All" category for films that are suitable for all ages, three age-restrictive categories, and a "restrictive" rating, which limits exhibition to specially licensed venues.
+Children below the ages of 12 and 15 are allowed into films rated 12 and 15, respectively; this is only if accompanied by an adult.
 The 19-rating replaced the 18-rating on May 1, 2024; this change was retrospective, meaning that all films which were previously rated 18 had their former ratings withdrawn and uprated to 19.
-As with the previous classification minors are prohibited.
+As with the previous classification, minors are prohibited.
 The KMRB divides licensed films into the following categories: